-An incredibly fun and versatile colour to decorate with, green has a serene yet powerful energy that makes it a great choice in the living room.
-Long associated with wellness and nature - two things that modern life often lack - green is grabbing the spotlight in a time when many of us are trying to build a home that allows us to truly relax.
+Green has a serene yet powerful energy that makes it a great choice in the living room.
+Long associated with wellness and nature - green is grabbing the spotlight in a time when many of us are trying to build a home that allows us to truly relax.

 Read on for some of our favourite ideas on styling green in the living room.